telefonicaid/fiware-orion/doc/manuals/orion-api.md

 Returns a JSON object with the attribute data of the attribute.
 The object follows the JSON representation for attributes (described in "JSON Attribute Representation" section).

-Response:

-* Successful operation uses 200 OK.
-* Errors use a non-2xx and (optionally) an error payload.
-See subsection on "Error Responses" for more details.

 **Request URL parameters**

 Those parameter are part of the URL request.
 They are mandatory.